fbellelli/countries/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Fixed a small bug in one of the functions of the package (auto_merge)
+* Small adaptation to accommodate changes in behaviour of *base::is.atomic(NULL)*, which will return FALSE

 ## R CMD check results